danitos97/calendar/README.md

 + ja - japanese
 + ar - arabic

-If the *lang* of the html tag is not supported and neither the *languague* attribute of the calendar, it will use english as default.
+If the *lang* of the html tag is not supported and neither the *language* attribute of the calendar, it will use english as default.